Back and Neck Pain

 Maintain correct posture while sitting, standing, and sleeping.

 Exercise regularly.
-Learn back-strengthening exercises to keep your back muscles strong.
-Warm up with stretching exercises before doing back exercises.
+Learn back-strengthening exercises to keep your back and belly muscles strong.
+Warm up with stretching exercises before doing exercises.

 Do exercises that improve your balance.